Replacement for the V40, the final piece of Volvo’s revitalised range, will be a BMW X2-a-like

 What is it?

-For a while, the Nissan Qashqai had the crossover market all to itself.
+Until the Skoda Yeti arrived, the Nissan Qashqai had the crossover market all to itself.
 Then Skoda came along with the Yeti and started stealing sales, and rightfully so.
 The Yeti combines car-like handling with a dash of rough-road ability and a flexible cabin in which to pack children and pets.
 There’s a lot to like about the Yeti: it remains one of our favourites in this sector.
 That’s despite a facelift that makes it look less pretty and appealing – that’s how good it is.